 For elderly people who are 65 years of age or older, physicians will typically prescribe reduced dosages.

-Doxycycline cannot be taken with vitamins, iron supplements, or antacids at the same time, as they can make the drug less effective.
+Doxycycline cannot be taken with vitamins, iron supplements, or antacids simultaneously, as they can make the drug less effective.

 What Is Doxycycline Used For?